mobiletoly/ktor-hexagonal-multimodule/README.md

 It will run unit tests and generate coverage report in HTML format into project's directory: `./app/adapters/persist/build/reports/kover/merged/html/index.html`

 There are other tasks (such as koverMergedXmlReport, etc. available).

+## Logging

+This application uses simple logging based on slf4j.
+Note that our code supports X-Request-Id HTTP header that you can specify when perform HTTP request (or it will be auto-generated).
+The value of this header will be attached to every log line (in form of `CallRequestId=...`) which will assist you in troubleshooting your log files (or in Splunk).